Duplex (telecommunications)

 Systems that do not need duplex capability may instead use simplex communication, in which one device transmits and the others can only listen.
 Examples are broadcast radio and television, garage door openers, baby monitors, wireless microphones, and surveillance cameras.
 In these devices, the communication is only in one direction.

+Simplex

+Simplex communication is a communication channel that sends information in one direction only.

+The International Telecommunication Union definition is a communications channel that operates in one direction at a time, but that may be reversible; this is termed half duplex in other contexts.

+For example, in TV and radio broadcasting, information flows only from the transmitter site to multiple receivers.
+A pair of walkie-talkie two-way radios provide a simplex circuit in the ITU sense; only one party at a time can talk, while the other listens until it can hear an opportunity to transmit.
+The transmission medium (the radio signal over the air) can carry information in only one direction.

+The Western Union company used the term simplex when describing the half-duplex and simplex capacity of their new transatlantic telegraph cable completed between Newfoundland and the Azores in 1928.
+The same definition for a simplex radio channel was used by the National Fire Protection Association in 2002.

 Half duplex

 A half-duplex (HDX) system provides communication in both directions, but only one direction at a time, not simultaneously in both directions.